 Audubon Louisiana Nature Center is a cherished community resource.
-Located in Joe Brown Park in New Orleans East on 86 acres of hardwood bottomland forest, its creation was a project of the Junior League of Greater New Orleans, opening March 23, 1980.
-Providing vital environmental education programming, it quickly grew to become a source of community pride.
+Located adjacent to Joe Brown Park in New Orleans East on 86 acres of hardwood bottomland forest, its creation was a project of the Junior League of Greater New Orleans, opening March 23, 1980.